USDA Home Loans

 - Mortgage Insurance Premiums – USDA loan fees are very competitive when compared to other low down payment programs.
 Borrowers will be required, however, to pay two fees.
 The Up Front Guarantee, which equals 1% of the proposed loan amount, can be added to the loan balance to be paid over time.
-The Annual Fee, which acts just like monthly mortgage insurance, is 0.50% per year and is also paid as part of the monthly mortgage payment.
+The Annual Fee, which acts just like monthly mortgage insurance.
 This premium is about 70% lower than the Mortgage Insurance Premium charged for comparable FHA loans.

 All USDA guaranteed loans are fixed-rate mortgages; there are no adjustable rate terms available.
 In addition to traditional single-family homes and condos, these loans can also be used to help purchase manufactured and modular homes.